 Our Financial Supporters

 The Commonwealth Government has supported the development of a number of key areas of work undertaken by COPE.

-In 2017, the Government funded the revision of Australia’s National Perinatal Mental Health Guideline.
+In 2017 and 2023, the Government funded the revision of Australia’s National Perinatal Mental Health Guideline.
 This serves to ensure provision of advice for consumers, carers and health professionals reflects the latest recent evidence and informs best practice.
 More information about the Guideline Revision can be found here.

 The Commonwealth has funded COPE to revise the Guideline in 2021, and this revision was launched in 2023.

 With the support of the Australian Government, COPE undertook a National Mapping Project, which involved mapping of current perinatal screening and referral practice across Aboriginal and Torres Strait Islander mother and baby services across the country.
 This program involved extensive (qualitative) consultation with service providers across Australia’s New Directions Mother and Baby Services, together with an extensive (quantitative) survey of current screening and assessment practices across the 85 New Directions Services.
 For more information about the program and to access the full report, click here.